 No matter what you are doing: welcoming a new hire, or reaching out to employees for sharing some news, you spend a whole lot of time on building emails if building them from scratch.

-1. Welcome a new hire on the first working day
+1. Welcoming a new hire on the first working day

 As an HR manager, you sure want all members of your team to feel comfortable.

-This welcome email sent a few days before the first working day or on the very day will help a new hire get acquainted with the key employees or with the employees this person will communicate quite often.
+This welcome email sent a few days before the first working day or on the very day will help a new hire get acquainted with the key employees of your company or with the employees this person will communicate quite often.

 It will be really helpful if you share their contact information, too.